rosealexander/raycaster-demo/README.md

 Everything needed to draw walls has been implement within the Raycaster class included in modules/Raycaster.js.
 I have gone ahead and built a UI around everything with some controls.
 A live demo is also availible at https://aeroses.github.io/RaycasterJS/.

-## License

-This project is licensed under the Mozilla Public License Version 2.0 - see the LICENSE.md file for details

 ## Acknowledgements

 Thanks to Lode's tutorials over at https://lodev.org.